browserup/browserup-proxy/browserup-proxy-mitm/README.md

         .trustAllServers(true) // do not validate servers' certificates .build();

-    // when using BrowserMob Proxy, use the .setTrustSource() method:
+    // when using BrowserUp Proxy, use the .setTrustSource() method:
-    BrowserMobProxy proxyServer = new BrowserMobProxyServer();
+    BrowserUpProxy proxyServer = new BrowserUpProxyServer();
     proxyServer.setTrustSource(trustSource);
     // or disable server certificate validation:
     proxyServer.setTrustAllServers(true);